In-House vs Outsourced E-commerce Accounting: Cost, Control, and Scalability Compared

 FAQs: In-house Vs. Outsourced accounting

-In-house means you hire someone on your team to handle the books.
-They work for you directly and you pay their salary, benefits, and tools.
-Outsourced means you hire an outside firm or team to do the work on a contract basis, usually for a flat monthly fee.
-In-house gives you more daily control.
-Outsourcing gives you access to a team with broader expertise, often at a lower total cost.
+In-house means hiring someone on your team with salary and benefits.
+Outsourced means hiring an outside firm for a flat monthly fee.
+In-house gives more daily control.
+Outsourcing provides team expertise at lower total cost.

-Not really.
-Most ecommerce accounting work happens online.
-Reconciliations, reports, tax filings, and calls can all be done remotely.
-We’re based in Toronto’s Financial District but work with Shopify, Amazon, Etsy, and eBay sellers across Ontario.
+No. Most ecommerce accounting work happens online.
+Reconciliations, reports, tax filings, and calls are all remote.
+We’re in Toronto’s Financial District but work with Shopify, Amazon, Etsy, and eBay sellers across Ontario remotely.